Publications and Citations at Google Scholar

 In addition to particle physics, I have also worked on determining the critical exponents of Statistical Mechanics systems, in particular the Ising and XY models.
 My favorite methods are Monte Carlo Renormalization Group and finite size scaling.
 Topcited papers include

 Energy is key to development.
 The twentieth century was dominated by fossil fuels -- oil, coal and gas.
-Today we are faced with declining production of conventional oil in many parts of the world.
+Today we are faced with declining production of conventional oil in many parts of the world but new unconventional sources are being exploited.
 Natural gas is considered the bridge fuel and its use is growing.
-The USA and many other parts of the world are increasingly dependent on unstable areas for their oil and natural gas supplies.
-Energy security is a key driver of geo-politics.
-Equally important, the environmental impact of burning fossil fuels has become global and there is emerging concensus regarding the urgency to address global warming.
+The world is dependent on unstable regions of the world for their oil and natural gas supplies and energy security remains a key driver of geo-politics.
+Equally important, the environmental impacts of burning fossil fuel are global and there is growing concensus regarding the urgency to address global warming.
 Current cumulative investment in fossil fuels already exceeds $40 trillion.
-Furthermore, China, India and the USA have hundreds of new coal fired power plants in planning and construction stages that will not be CO2 neutral and will continue to be in operation for most of this century.
+Furthermore, China and India have hundreds of new coal fired power plants in planning and construction stages that will not be CO2 neutral and will continue to be in operation for the next 40 years.
 Such a large system will take a long time to change even under the best of circumstances.
 It is, therefore, important to plan, develop and transition to carbon neutral sources/technologies.
 At the same time we must ensure the availability of affordable energy for the global population so that development and opportunities are shared.
 Recent colloquia on this topic include

 The Global Energy Observatory (GEO): Understanding the dynamics of change in energy systems

 GEO is a free interactive website (a moderated Wiki) containing databases and tools developed collaboratively to make the global energy systems available to all interested readers.
 Our goal in building GEO is to collect, collate, manage and display data and integrate it with analysis tools to help people understand energy systems and their networks by performing real time analysis.